 Lack of Servers

 ProtonVPN’s website says that it has more than 400 servers.
 The company has worked quickly to add more servers to its network.
 We expect to see continued growth in the future.
 However, until ProtonVPN adds more servers, this will continue to rank as a “Con” for us.
 That’s because the best VPN services tend to offer access to nearly 5,000 servers.
+For example Nordvpn and Expressvpn, the two powerhouses of VPN services.

 Server Speeds are Average